olexiy86/bellabeat/README.md

 ```
 ![Steps](Steps.jpeg)

-Area highlighted with green shows that the highest number of steps is attributed to lower sleep inertia.
+NOTE: Area highlighted with green shows that the highest number of steps is attributed to lower sleep inertia.

 Next we plot **Sleep Inertia vs Active Minutes**: